Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 - Files only: `dataFileHandleId`

-File also have md5, file size and content type as properties.
-These properties are not available in a View and not searchable.
+Files also have an `contentMd5`, `contentSize` and `contentType` as properties.
+These properties are not available in a View and are not searchable.

 ```sql
 SELECT * FROM syn123456 WHERE "id" = 'syn00012'